OhHeyDeer/Toy_Problems/README.md

 # Toy Problem Repo
-* This is a repository of all the toy problem questions that I have worked on.
+* This is a repository of the majority of Toy Problems that I have worked on and completed.
+* Note: Some problems are still a work in progress.

 * Language used: JavaScript
 * Interpreter used: Node.js